Who is Liable if I Slip and Fall in a Parking Lot?

 Who can be sued for a parking lot slip-and-fall?

-Civil court allows an individual to sue one or more negligent parties, which may include:
+Civil court allows an individual to sue one or more negligent parties in a parking lot slip-and-fall accident, which may include:

 - A private property owner – The names on the deed indicate who is ultimately liable.